On the Ehrhart Polynomial of Minimal Matroids: Abstract

 \section{Abstract}

-We provide a formula for the Ehrhart polynomial of the connected matroid of size $n$ and rank $k$ with the least number of bases, also known as a \textit{minimal matroid} \cite{dinolt}.
+We provide a formula for the Ehrhart polynomial of the connected matroid of size $n$ and rank $k$ with the least number of bases, also known as a \textit{minimal matroid}.
 We prove that their polytopes are Ehrhart positive and $h^*$-real-rooted (and hence unimodal).
-We use our formula for these Ehrhart polynomials to prove that the operation of circuit-hyperplane relaxation of a matroid preserves Ehrhart positivity.
-We state two conjectures: that indeed all matroids are $h^*$-real-rooted, and that the coefficients of the Ehrhart polynomial of a connected matroid of fixed rank and cardinality are bounded by those of the corresponding minimal matroid and the corresponding uniform matroid.
+We prove that the operation of circuit-hyperplane relaxation relates minimal matroids and matroid polytopes subdivisions, and also preserves Ehrhart positivity.
+We state two conjectures: that indeed all matroids are $h^*$-real-rooted, and that the coefficients of the Ehrhart polynomial of a connected matroid of fixed rank and cardinality are bounded by those of the corresponding minimal matroid and the corresponding uniform matroid.\\